Bacon wrapped Cordon Bleu Ham Armor

-- See how the ham is one piece?
+- Note: See how the ham is one piece?
 Yeah, cut it evenly long ways to get at least 3 strips.
 This will make your rolling experience a lot better.
-Mine was only cut once because I was caught in a rock and a hard place.
-It worked but 3 strips would have been fine and 4 woulda been dreamy.
-A thin sliced no sugars deli ham would work great too but not that oscar myer crap in the yellow package.
+Mine was only cut once because I was making it up as I go.
+It worked but 3 strips would have been fine.
+BETTER A thin sliced no sugars deli ham would work great too.
+Tell them you want one 1/4 inch piece.

 - Lay ham on chicken breast then add about ¼ cup of blue cheese.

 - Roll the sleeping bag away from you taking care of any bacon not rolling the right direction.

 - Your roll should end up with bacon ends on bottom of chicken roll.